peteroupc/peteroupc.github.io/random.md

 > **Examples:** A cryptographic RNG is RECOMMENDED&mdash;
 >
-> -  when generating security parameters (including encryption keys, nonces, session identifiers, "salts", and secret parameters),
+> -  when generating security parameters (including encryption keys, random passwords, nonces, session identifiers, "salts", and secret values),
-> -  for the purposes of sending or receiving messages or other data securely between computers, and
+> -  for the purposes of sending or receiving messages or other data securely between computers, or
-> -  in cases (such as in multiplayer networked games) when predicting future random numbers would give a player or user a significant and unfair advantage.
+> -  whenever predicting future random numbers would give a player or user a significant and unfair advantage (such as in multiplayer networked games).

 <a id=Noncryptographic_PRNGs></a>
 ## Noncryptographic PRNGs